 - All delves have one skyshard.

 Delves are not the same as public dungeons.
 They are not the same as regular group dungeons either.
-Public dungeons are indicated by a “cave” icon on your map, and each zone excluding starting areas has only one public dungeon.
+Public dungeons are indicated by a “cave” icon on your map, and each zone excluding starting areas has one or sometimes two public dungeons.
 You can enter them solo or grouped, and you can encounter random players in there the same way as in delves.

 Public dungeons (aka group delves or public group dungeons) are intended for groups of players and can be difficult to complete solo.
 They have multiple bosses, some of which are very hard for solo players to kill.
-Monsters usually come in groups of 4-5 which can be difficult for non-veteran players.
+Regular monsters usually come in groups of 4-5 and can also be difficult to deal with for non-veteran players.

-Once you get into veteran levels and have skill points to spend in your class and race passives, you should have plenty of damage and survivability and will be able to complete them alone.
-I recommend avoiding public dungeons until you are able to solo them.
+Once you get into veteran levels and have skill points to spend in your class and race passives, you should have plenty of damage and survivability and will be able to complete all public dungeons alone.
+I recommend avoiding public dungeons until you are able to solo them (Champion 160+ usually).
 Waiting for other players to come and help you out can be a huge waste of time.

 Public dungeons will reward you with a cosmetic trophy (“Mementos” in Collections menu).
 You will also gain an achievement, eventually leading to additional equipment dyes.
 In addition you will also gain 1 skill point once you complete each public dungeon’s group event.